 Reconnects you to your own culture.
 Are you a lapsed Swede?
 A part-German who’s completely ignorant of her background?
 A quarter-Brit with no discernible knowledge of her family’s cuisine?
 I am.
 Checking out ethnic markets gives me a good idea of what my grandparents and great-grandparents ate when they were still strolling the streets of Dublin.
-(Hint: potatoes, Spam.)
+(Hint: potatoes.)

 Helps small businesses.
 According to the Washington Post, family-owned ethnic grocers are losing ground as big-box supermarkets hone in on Asian, Hispanic, and African foods.
 Quite a few shops are even shutting their doors, and the operators’ expertise is being lost along with their leases.
 By buying from the ethnic market, you’re ensuring the preservation of your area, supporting a local family, and keeping that culinary knowledge alive in your community.